 SGITW’s Children’s Peaceful Garden is currently located at Kitchawan Farm in Ossining, NY.
 (Visitors are welcome by appointment, or by registering for one of our workshops, programs, projects, or volunteer days.)
-And recently, we collaborated with the educators at Kaʻū Learning Academy in Hawaii to create a CPG there.
+SGITW is currently collaborating with educators in Hawaii to create Children’s Peaceful Gardens there.
 Read more about this exciting program here.

 In September 2016, Something Good in the World was selected by The Jane Goodall Institute to represent their Roots & Shoots program at the United Nations International Day of Peace event in NYC!
 Each year the International Day of Peace is observed around the world and is devoted to strengthening the ideals of peace, both within and among all nations and peoples.

 The following month, our Children’s Peaceful Garden was chosen as Roots & Shoots Program of the Month.
 Read more about it in Jane Goodall’s ‘Good News for All‘ post here.

 Needless to say, we couldn’t be more honored by this ongoing partnership and are continually inspired by the work of this amazing organization!